Will Loves Pensions

 ⚙️ Assumptions & Inputs (adjust any value — everything recalculates instantly)

-Firstly input your current assets here: add your pension, ISA, cash and other savings below.
+Firstly input your current assets here: add your date of birth plus your pension, ISA, cash and other savings below.
 Use today’s values and do not worry about being perfect — rounded estimates are fine for planning.
+Blank money fields are treated as zero until you enter an amount.

 👤 YOU — Current Assets